veerarag1973/Snapforge/README.md

 Modern LLM applications — especially agentic ones — are hard to observe.
 Prompts drift, costs balloon silently, tool calls fail without trace, and multi-step agent runs are nearly impossible to debug after the fact.

-Snapforge addresses the four critical gaps in LLM observability:
+Snapforge addresses three critical gaps in the LLM development lifecycle:

 - **Output quality** — did the model produce what you expected?
-- **Agent execution** — what did the agent actually do, step by step?
-- **Cost and latency** — what did that run cost, and how long did it take?
-- **Tool call correctness** — did the model use its tools the right way?
+- **Prompt governance** — are prompts versioned, auditable, and enterprise-ready?
+- **Prompt engineering** — can prompts be composed, templated, and reused systematically?

 The goal is not to be a platform.
 Each Snapforge tool can go viral on its own.
 The ecosystem emerges from composition — not from a hosted dashboard or locked-in infrastructure.